Mortgage Rate Hold in Canada

 What happens if I don’t close my mortgage within the rate hold period?

-Typically, the mortgage rate hold will expire, and you’ll be subject to the prevailing interest rates.
+Typically, if the mortgage rate hold expires, you’ll be subject to prevailing interest rates.
 Some lenders may offer extensions for a mortgage rate lock fee, but this is not guaranteed.

 What if interest rates decrease after I lock in my rate?